Hawaii Coffee Production Statistics

 In the 2016 - 2017 season, Hawaii was affected by heavy and consistent rain throughout the year, resulting in a later bloom of Kona coffee than usual.
 However, this bloom actually ended up being the most concentrated bloom in history.
 This season produced 2.4 million pounds of green Kona coffee from about 900 farms.

-Ka’u Coffee
+Ka’u Coffee Production Statistics

 For the early 2015 season (during the spring and summer months), it is unknown exactly how many farms in Ka’u were growing coffee, however about 3,276,000 pounds of coffee cherry was produced, approximately 4,500 pounds per acre.
 In late 2015 and early 2016, though, there was a spell of severe cloud cover that affected the flowering and led to a poor yield for that period.
 There were also complications in production due to severe wind and minor drought.
 There was a wide range estimate of acres in coffee production -- between 660 and 830 acres -- tended by approximately 83 farmers, leading to an average of about 3,000 pounds of coffee cherry per acre.

-For the 2016 - 2017 season, Ka’u had about 500 harvest acres, which resulted in 4.8 million pounds of coffee cherry and 351,750 pounds of green beans.
+For the 2016 - 2017 season, Ka’u had about 500 harvest acres, which resulted in 4.8 million pounds of coffee cherry and 351,750 pounds of green coffee beans.
 It is expected that the coffee market in Ka’u will continue to grow, however, there might be obstacles such as immigration policies and labor laws, as well as the presence of the black twig borer and the coffee berry borer.

-Puna Coffee
+Puna Coffee Production Statistics

 Puna coffee is actually designated as Hawaii county because the state does not recognize Puna as its own coffee growing region.
 For the 2015 - 2016 season, there were about 20 farms active in Puna and 70 acres in production, which produced about 3,500 pounds of coffee cherry per acre.
 During this season, severe rain caused a 30% loss of crops.
 The same was true for the number of farms and acres active in the 2016 - 2017 season; however, there was no weather reported to have affected the amount of coffee produced during this season.

-Hamakua Coffee
+Hamakua Coffee Production Statistics

 The last coffee growing region on the Big Island is the one for which we have the least amount of data.
 With only 15 farms and 45 acres producing coffee in the Hamakua district, it’s hard to say exactly how much coffee cherry was produced between 2015 and 2018.